-However, you’ll only receive three-bureau monitoring and an annual report with the premium plan.
+Why we didn’t choose it: However, you’ll only receive three-bureau monitoring and an annual report with the premium plan.
 Additionally, Norton has such a wide variety of products that it could be hard for some consumers to understand the details of its services and pricing.
-That being said, customer support was very knowledgeable, friendly and they’ll work with you to find the best plan.

 - Receive FICO® scores instead of VantageScore

 - 24/7 emergency support for ID theft

 - Very few identity monitoring and security features